Legislation

 State aid rules

-• Financing granted by Finnvera for investment purposes may include project-specific investment and employment aid granted to SMEs in accordance with the EU’s General Block Exemption Regulation (so-called SME aid).
+- Finnvera’s financing for investments may include project-specific investment and employment aid granted by the EU to SMEs (so-called SME aid).

-• In addition, Finnvera can use the SME Rescue and Restructuring Aid Scheme that is suitable for financing enterprises in difficulty.
+- In addition, Finnvera can use the SME Rescue and Restructuring Aid Scheme that is suitable for financing enterprises in difficulty.

 In connection with each financing decision, Finnvera checks whether the financing can include imputed State aid or not and selects a form of aid that may be suitable for the case.